JL062987/Inverse-modeling/README.md

 [2] Justin Lien, Hiroyasu Ando, Yong-Yub Kim, Ingo Richter, Moment-based approach to cyclostationary nonlinear inverse modeling under persistent noise forcing, Physical Review Research, 2026.

-The nonlinear implementation is still in preparation.
-For now, please use the linear version.

 The code has been updated, unified, and optimized over time.
 As a result, some figures and numerical values produced by the current code may differ slightly from those shown in the published works.

 If you have any questions, or if you find any problems or bugs, please feel free to contact me at lien.justin.t8@dc.tohoku.ac.jp.